"HUMANITY SPRINGS INTO EXISTENCE WITH POETRY"

 This reading was for you a sort of schooling, too, a preparation of sorts.

 It gave me something to rehearse on what I had read about the Nazis, the informers, their tactics, and such things.
-There, inside the cell, I called out to myself, I sounded an inner alarm, “what you have read, what you know, call them now to your help.”
-Indeed, even this appeal to myself, of how I would communicate with the monster in front of me, it was questions such as these, “Should I do Qemal Stafa against the fascist trial?
+There, inside the cell, I called out to myself, I sounded an inner alarm, so to speak, that what you have read, what you know, call them now to your help.
+Indeed, even this appeal to myself of how I would communicate with the monster in front of me, it was questions such as these, “Should I do Qemal Stafa against the fascist trial?
 Or Dimitrov against Göring?
 They are unforgiving,” I thought.
 “They will destroy you if you play that game.
 Should I do Hamlet and play dumb so the murderer king would not discover him?”
-But I thought, “They are more insane themselves.
-They do not allow you to go crazy.”
+I thought, “They are more deranged themselves.
+They will not allow you to go insane.”

 Perhaps the thing that might be of more help in that situation was Schweik.
 His naiveté.
-And so I decided to work with the Schweikian phraseology, so to speak.
+And so I decided to work with the Schweikian phraseology, let’s say.
 This was just to push through the day, not to avoid conviction.
 That was already decided with Ramiz Alia above.
 They had made it clear, your hostility is verified, we have proof, everything.
 Material evidence, verbal statements, etc. What we are doing here is simply the costume we’ll cut for you when you go to court.
 So everything was decided.
-My condemnation had already been sealed with that document in the Central Committee that was revealed by Mr. Kaloçi
+My condemnation had already been sealed with that document in the Central Committee.

 But the idea is not for us to just tell stories and draw no lesson from them, because if all that suffering remains just a story, it means nothing.
 It must become experience, it must become a lesson, and I think that its lesson is also this; that Ramiz Alia did not know me, he had no idea who I was and had no way to read my poetry.
 Someone brought it to him.
-And so we must create a society in which people may love one another.
-Of course, these things are eternal, as there is love there is also jealousy or envy.
-Nevertheless, we must work towards what is good, because in the end all of society will have to pay, not just one person.
 In this regard, it must be said that the Party-people unity was terrible.
 This was a unity in the evil sense.
 This is the lesson that I draw from it, at least, from the documents that were published a few days ago.

 That would have been the same as giving up on life.